rockymiss/flipthebird/README.md

 <p align="center"><img src="https://res.cloudinary.com/rockymiss/image/upload/v1646658143/Flip%20the%20Bird/color-palette_elvk4j.png"></p><!--palette of colours image-->

-#F48C06 and #9d0208 - for gradient background
+1. #F48C06 and #9d0208 - for gradient background
-#FFBA08 - for text colour
+2. #FFBA08 - for text colour
-#03071E - for text colour on details container and buttons
+3. #03071E - for text colour on details container and buttons
-#370617 - for background colour on containers and back of playing cards
+4. #370617 - for background colour on containers and back of playing cards
-#370617 - for input text colour on name input
+5. #370617 - for input text colour on name input
-#E85D04 - for background colour on buttons
+6. #E85D04 - for background colour on buttons
-#9D0208 - for hover colour on buttons
+7. #9D0208 - for hover colour on buttons

 ##### Typography

 Throughout the site I  used Orbitron, sans-serif from google fonts as it was clear and easy to read.

-For the logo I used Paalalabas Wide which was created externally using canva.com.
+For the logo I used Paalalabas Wide which was created externally using [Canva](https//www.canva.com).
 This font was used as it was visually appealling and very readable.

 -----
 ## Future Implementation

-- I really wanted to add a game using sounds for this project however I ran out of time.
+- I would love to add a game using sounds for this project.
 It is definitely something I will re-visit as I think a game with different bird sounds could really add to this game while making it more accessible for all users.

 - I would also like to add a leader board showing the fastest times to complete each game.

 - Links to social media.
 While could have been easily added I didn't feel they were necessary for this project as they served no purpose to the game.
+However as the game expands or other games are introduced a social media platform would be useful.

 -----
 ## Technologies Used